 Two important concepts: Preservation age and taxable component

 Important: The most common way to access super benefits earlier than age 65, is to reach your preservation age and then retire.
 If you were born before July 1960, then your preservation age is 55 years.
-Preservation age increased to at least 56 years for Australians born on or after 1 July 1960, and increased to at least 57 years for Australians born on or after 1 July 1961, and increased to at least 58 years for Australians born on or after 1 July 1962, and can be up to 60 years, depending on date of birth.
-For more information on your preservation age see SuperGuide articles Accessing super: What is my preservation age? and Accessing super: Preservation age moves to 59 years or check out SuperGuide’s Retirement Age Reckoner.
+Preservation age increased to at least 56 years for Australians born on or after 1 July 1960, and can be up to 60 years, depending on date of birth.
+For more information on your preservation age see SuperGuide article What age can you access your super (Preservation Age)? or check out SuperGuide’s Retirement Age Reckoner.

 Super benefits can be made up of two components — ‘tax-free component’ and ‘taxable component’.
 When you retire before the age of 60, the ‘tax-free component’ is, as you’d expect, tax-free, while the ‘taxable component’ is usually subject to tax (although depending on the size of the taxable component you may not have to pay tax).
-I explain the tax treatment of super benefits in the text below, and in the summary tables appearing in the SuperGuide article Super tax tables: When UNDER 60 years of age.
+I explain the tax treatment of super benefits received before the age of 60, in the text below, and in the summary tables appearing in the SuperGuide article Super tax tables: When UNDER 60 years of age.

 Taking a super benefit before the age of 60